Sexual Harassment Policy

-Sexual harassment is a violation of federal and state laws and of University policy, as is retaliation against any individual who in good faith files a complaint of sexual harassment or cooperates in the investigation of such a complaint.
-Upon receipt of a complaint of sexual harassment or retaliation, Boston University will undertake a fair and thorough investigation, with due regard for the rights of all parties.
+Sexual harassment is a violation of federal and state laws and University policy, as is retaliation against any individual who in good faith files a complaint of sexual harassment or cooperates in the investigation of such a complaint.
+Upon receipt of a complaint of sexual harassment or retaliation, Boston University will undertake a fair and thorough investigation with due regard for the rights of all parties.
 Every reasonable effort will be made to protect the confidentiality of the parties during the investigation.
-After an investigation, any person who is found to have sexually harassed or retaliated against another will be subject to discipline, up to and including termination of employment and, if a student, expulsion from Boston University.
+After an investigation, any person who is found to have sexually harassed or retaliated against another will be subject to discipline up to and including termination of employment and, if the person is a student, expulsion from Boston University.

 Definition of Sexual Harassment

-Sexual harassment is defined as sexual advances, requests for sexual favors, and any other verbal or physical conduct of a sexual nature, whether intentional or unintentional, where:
+Sexual harassment is defined as sexual advances, requests for sexual favors, and any other verbal or physical contact of a sexual nature, whether intentional or unintentional, where:

-- an individual’s submission to or rejection of the conduct is made, either explicitly or implicitly, a term or condition of employment or of status in a course, program, or activity, or is used as a basis for employment or academic decision; or
+- an individual’s submission to or rejection of the conduct is made, either explicitly or implicitly, a term or condition of employment or of status in a course, program or activity, or is used as a basis for an employment or academic decision; or,

 Examples of Conduct Which May Constitute Sexual Harassment